ethereumdegen/punk-forums/README.md

-# Starflask API Web

-Web frontend for API Service
+# Subscriber Service

 ### TODO

--allow logged-in users to generate API key
--when a new request comes in, increment use counter on API key - limit max

--Certain api keys will have allowlists - can only come from certain domain
+-allow user to sign in w web3
+-user can specify a new 'project' as a creator   (enable acct as creator) -This project will have a cover image, a description, a list of 'perks' , and it will have 'subscription plans' such as ..
+0.05 ETH per 6 months.